 - Kids Against Bullying: This website offers games, videos, and activities to help kids learn about bullying prevention and become advocates for kindness.

 - Cartoon Network’s Anti-Bullying Campaign: Cartoon Network provides resources, videos, and comics that help children understand the importance of kindness and standing up against bullying.

-- Stomp Out Bullying: Stomp Out Bullying offers resources and information for kids who want to take a stand against bullying and promote a positive school environment.
+- Stomp Out Bullying: Stomp Out Bullying based in New York offers resources and information for kids who want to take a stand against bullying and promote a positive school environment.

 - Buddy Bench Project: The Buddy Bench Project promotes inclusion on the playground.
 Kids can learn about creating a buddy bench at their school to encourage friendship and support.

 - No Bully: No Bully’s “Kids as Solutionaries” program empowers kids to stand up to bullying and create a culture of kindness.
 The website offers information and resources for kids.